Declaration

 pretended offences

-as to render it at once an example and fit instrument for introducing
+so as to render it at once an example and fit instrument for

 rule into these Colonies: